Colruyt Group Foundation:

 Empowerment as a common theme across all 29 projects

 Colruyt Group’s corporate foundation, formerly known as Collibri Foundation, is expanding both its content and activities.
 As part of the renamed Colruyt Group Foundation, educational and other projects with young people are remaining the main focus, while the positive contribution is now being widened to include charities working on healthy food and sustainable agriculture.
 In this way, it is even more closely aligned with Colruyt Group’s own sustainability themes.
 With a new name, a reinforced team, higher budgets, and a new innovative approach to further include customers using the existing savings programme in the Xtra app, Colruyt Group Foundation is now unfurling an even more ambitious and committed approach as one of Belgium’s largest corporate foundations.
+Please find an elaborate press file attached to this message.

 Even better alignment with Colruyt Group’s strengths